 My boys are all about the comic books at the moment.

 I’m not even sure what started it, the big kids have been reading comics and graphic novels off and on for ages, and the little one loves them for all the cool pictures, but just recently the boys started making their own, and so I made them some printable comic book templates to help them along.

 Today I was writing dictated captions to an angry bird comic strip written by Noah (aged four) before I had even had breakfast!

-They are perfect for a pre-writer like Noah as he can tell his story in pictures making him feel confident and capable.
+Making comics is perfect for a pre-writer like Noah as he can tell his story in pictures, making him feel confident and capable.
 He can easily dictate captions for me to write for him, as he learns that words have power and meaning.
 And he can create images to go along with those words.

 The first set has bigger and fewer spaces – good for smaller kids or artists who want to ad LOTS of details.
 This set has two pages with added speech bubbles and exclamations and two pages which just the spaces.